jayantsharma/judeContent/passingVars.md

 // using GET, POST or COOKIE
 $foo = $_REQUEST['foo'];
 ```
-GET and POST, both methods are considered insecure because the it's possible to fiddle with this data before sending it to the server.
+Both methods, GET and POST, are considered insecure because it's possible to fiddle with this data before sending it to the server.

 # References
 1. [session_start](http://php.net/manual/en/function.session-start.php)